TechneWare/SmarterMail.Cli/README.md

 			- Set the Denial of Service POP rule to flag any IP that attempts to use it once, with a long block time.
 		- Since I know that all my users have valid passwords that currently work
 			- Set the SMTP and IMAP Password Brute Force rule to block after one failed attempt, with a long block time.
-			- Set the SMTP Harvesting rule to block after 1 bad session, but with a shorter block time—not shorter than the automation waits between executions.
+			- Set the SMTP harvesting rule to block after 1 bad session, but with a shorter block time, which is not shorter than the automation waits between executions.
 	- Even if you don't configure stringent rules because many users will forget their passwords, eventually, you will find you have an extensive list of IPs either showing up and falling off the IDS list after some time or that you have manually moved to the permanent blocklist.
 - Then, remove each IDS block and add/document it in the permanent blocklist.